 The PRAB is particularly impressed with the successful results of establishment of a professional centralized purchasing agency for goods and services.
 Its impact on the County's business culture, the resultant pro-competition agenda, and best value practices the PRAB learned about from vendors and user departments are commendable.
 The County has been recognized nationally for implementation of procurement best practices, as well as, innovation, professionalism and leadership in the field of procurement.
 We learned that the County is a recipient of the prestigious National Purchasing Institute Achievement of Excellence in Procurement Award for two consecutive years, and has received three National Association of Counties Awards for its practices and results oriented management.
-The Department of Procurement Comparable of the widely recognized Deming and Sterling Award processes.
+The Department of Procurement Management is participating in the Pareto Award process.
+This award is the procurement comparable of the widely recognized Deming and Sterling Award processes.
 If selected for this award, Miami-Dade's Department of Procurement Management would be the first County jurisdiction in the world to receive this coveted designation.
 The County's leadership is to be commended for continuing to pursue excellence and improve performance in the public procurement arena.